46 Steps to Ensure Your Divorce Recovery:

 - Understand your social landscape is going to change.
 Sometimes it’s tough when you are recovering from divorce to hang out with the same friends you shared as a couple.
 Some friends will invite you out and you’ll feel like a third wheel.
 Other friends don’t know what to do, so they don’t invite you at all.
 You’ll meet new friends as well.
 Your social world will experience a bit of a shake up and then it will resettle into place.
 Be open to the changes.

 - Reconnect with old friends.
 As you recover from divorce, you may realize that some of your old friends fell off the radar, perhaps because life got too busy or because your spouse never really got along with them.
 Don’t you wonder what they are up to these days?
 Now it’s easier than ever with social media to find those old friends.
 Surprise yourself and them.
-Rekindle your connections with those you miss.
+Rekindle your connections with those you miss and could never forget.

 - Do things alone.
 Part of your grieving is being alone with yourself and rediscovering you.
 Welcome chances to dine out alone, travel alone, see movies alone… this is part of understanding the difference between what it is to be lonely vs. alone and being okay with that.